 Orthopedics Today—New York City—August 1, 2010

 New technologies are constantly being introduced into the orthopedic marketplace with the promise of improved patient outcomes, but often with limited information regarding the comparative effectiveness vis-à-vis the gold standard technology.
 Hospitals, health systems, and surgeons are therefore faced with the need to evaluate the relative merits of these new technologies, and balancing the potential benefits to patients with the certainty of increased costs and potentially adverse clinical consequences associated with their use.
+In this Round Table discussion, The moderator asked a diverse group of experts about their opinions and strategies for managing the appropriate and cost-effective introduction of new technologies into orthopedic practice.

 How do you evaluate the clinical efficacy, safety, risks and benefits of new technology in orthopaedics?
 What sources of information do you use in these evaluations?